 Why did Col. Farquharson not apply to the Court of Session for a change in the Entailment of his estate to allow him to raise funds for the whole 12 miles of tramway?
-There are two main reasons which may have persuaded him not to go down that route: firstly, taking a case to the Court of Session was expensive and there was no guarantee of success.
-It would have been very novel idea for an estate owner to want to raise a mortgage on the estate to finance a railway on his estate albeit to transport his trees to market and thereby repay the loan.
-The Court might very well have considered it insufficient reason to alter the Entailment.
+In fact he did just that.
+A Notice in the Edinburgh Gazette dated 23rd February 1865 showed that he applied to the Court for 'authority to charge the portions of the said Entailed Estates ...with a Debt of L 10,000....'
+Taking a case to the Court of Session was expensive and there was no guarantee of success.
+It must have been very novel idea for an estate owner to want to raise a mortgage on the estate to finance a railway on his estate albeit to transport his trees to market and thereby repay the loan.
+It seems that the Court considered it insufficient reason to alter the Entailment.

-Secondly that the agreed transfer of powers from the A&BR to Col. Farquharson was probably ultra vires.
+The agreed transfer of powers from the A&BR to Col. Farquharson was probably ultra vires.
 The railway company had obtained the powers of compulsory purchase of the land needed to build the tramway and to build a bridge under the Turnpike Road for themselves under their Act of Parliament which they most likely did.
 They were not, however, entitled, authorised or permitted to transfer those powers or the land thus purchased to a third party; only an amendment to their Act or a further Act of Parliament could have done that.
-The agreement, therefore, probably had no legal validity but was never challenged.
-Col. Farquharson would not have wanted to risk bringing this out in open court as his case would immediately fall and he might have risked legal action by the other landowners who had been forced to sell their land.
+The agreement, therefore, probably had no legal validity but was never seems to have been challenged.

 So, if the laird had his hands tied, who, then, was the driving force behind the development of the railway which was dependent on the revenue from harvested timber?